Zezombye/blog/articles/best-move.md

 You need to analyze EVERYTHING.
 This is how you win and get what you want.

-No matter your position, no matter if you are winning or losing, there is always a best move.

-Even if you are feeling hopeless, you should never resign or start throwing.

-The enemy can make a mistake.

-The board can always change, giving you an opportunity to win.

 Do not be swayed by emotions.
 View life as rationally and objectively as possible.
 Assess the state of the board without any bias.

+Even if you are feeling hopeless, you should never resign or start throwing.

+There is always a best move.

+The board can always change, giving you an opportunity to win.

 If you blundered your bishop, is the best move to next blunder your knight?
 If you gave in and ate junk food, is the best move to next play video games because "the day is ruined"?

-Your past, your struggles, all your stories of how you’ve gotten there doesn’t matter.

 The only two things that matter are the current position and the time left on the clock.